montali/vrije-ai/Evolutionary Computing/Video lectures/H - Fitness evaluation and selection operators.md

 Note that the reduction for 2 is bigger than the one 10 has.

 **Crowding** is another approach: it tries to distribute the individuals evenly among the niches, basing on the assumption that children will be close to parents.
 It uses a distance metric in either the phenotype or genotype space, taking two parents and 2 offspring, then making a _small tournament_ which sees one parent competing with a child, the other one with the other.
 To find these _families_, we have that $\mathrm{d}\left(\mathrm{p}_{1}, \mathrm{o}_{1}\right)+\mathrm{d}\left(\mathrm{p}_{2}, \mathrm{o}_{2}\right)<\mathrm{d}\left(\mathrm{p}_{1}, \mathrm{o}_{2}\right)+\mathrm{d}\left(\mathrm{p}_{2}, \mathrm{o}_{1}\right)$.

+We have two parents, and two offspring, then we number the two parents and offsprings such that the distances are as defined above.

 The difference between these two approaches is the following: in _fitness sharing_, we'll see a higher number of individuals in the highest hills, while in _crowding_ the individuals are spread evenly throughout the hills.
 There is no general-purpose answer to *which is better*, you just have to try them and check the performances during *preliminary testing*.